Chung Bong-ju

 Chung is widely known as a "sniper" against the former President Lee Myung-bak, for harshly criticising him regarding the controversies.
 Due to this, he was charged for slandering and jailed for a year in 2011.
 He returned to politics after pardoned by the new President Moon Jae-in in December 2017.
 He soon planned to join the Democratic Party before launching his bid for Seoul mayorship; the party rejected his bid due to the controversies related to sexual harassment.

 Early life and family

-Chung Bong-ju was born in Nohae-myun, Yangju, Gyeonggi (now Gongneung-dong, Nowon District, Seoul) in 1960.
+Chung Bong-ju was born in Nohae-myeon, Yangju, Gyeonggi (now Gongneung-dong, Nowon District, Seoul) in 1960.
 His father, Chung Jang-duck (died in 1991), was a policeman.
 One of his cousin is currently in North Korea, whom he met in Mount Kumgang in 2009.
-He is a descendant of Jeong Dojeon.
+He is a descendant of Chŏng Tojŏn.

 He married Song Ji-young.
 Both has a son and a daughter.

 Education

 Chung studied English at Hankuk University of Foreign Studies.
 He also attained a master's degree in education from Yonsei University.
 He also studied at Reserve Officers' Training Corps (ROTC), advised by his father, but was suspended from the institution for organising a demonstration in 1983.
 As he was jailed for 1.5 years, he was only able to complete his university life in 1985.

 In 1989, Chung moved to the United States and acquired a TESOL from University of California, Riverside.